Astro-Otter-Space/Astrobin-WebServices/README.md

 I accepts contributions, please fork the project and submit pull requests.

 ## Bugs and issues
-In case you find some bugs or have question about Astrobin-ws, open an issue and I will answer you as soon as possible.
+In case you find some bugs or have question about Astrobin-WebServices, open an issue and I will answer you as soon as possible.

 ## Authors
 Stéphane Méaudre  - <balistik.fonfon@gmail.com>